How Long Does ESTA Last?

 Only a US Customs and Border Protection officer at the point of entry can decide whether you are actually permitted entry into the country.
 This decision is completely at their discretion, so it is always worth carrying with you any documentation in support of your reason for travel so that you can prove your intentions and avoid being refused entry.
 Taking advice if you have concerns can help ensure you have relevant documents with you in the event you are questioned at the border.

-Please note, however, if you are a dual national of Iran, Iraq, Sudan or Syria, or you have travelled to Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen since 1 March 2011, albeit with limited exceptions, you will not be eligible for an ESTA.
+Please note, however, if you are a dual national of Cuba, Iran, Iraq, Sudan or Syria, or you have travelled to Iran, Iraq, Libya, Sudan, Syria, Somalia or Yemen since 1 March 2011, albeit with limited exceptions, you will not be eligible for an ESTA.
+You will also be ineligible for visa-free travel if you have traveled to Cuba since January 2021.

 You will also be denied an ESTA if you have failed to comply with the conditions of any previous admission under the Visa Waiver Program.